Panthers defeat rival Fremont on the courts

-It was a great day to be a Panther tennis player.
+For Norfolk High tennis coach Kelly Krueger, Monday was a great day to be a Panther tennis player.

-Norfolk High, which remains undefeated at 4-0 in dual action, added Fremont to its list of victories--along with Hastings, South Sioux City, and Columbus.
+Norfolk High, which remains undefeated at 4-0 in dual action, added Fremont to its list of victories — along with Hastings, South Sioux City and Columbus.

 With four wins among six singles matches, and two wins in three doubles matches, Norfolk defeated the Tigers 6-3.

-“To me, Fremont is a rivalry for Norfolk High in tennis,” Panthers coach Kelly Krueger said.
-“It was a great day to be a Panther--I always enjoy beating Fremont.”
+“To me, Fremont is a rivalry for Norfolk High in tennis,” Panthers coach Kelly Krueger said. “...
+I always enjoy beating Fremont.”

-Doubles teams took the courts first where Norfolk established a 2-1 lead when the No. 1-doubles partnership of Colby Mrsny and Mason Borgman battled to an 8-5 victory over Shane Miller and Avery Martin, and the No. 2 team of Jack Schwanebeck and Josh Sumner prevented any possibility of a Fremont comeback by cruising to an 8-1 victory over Anthony Siemer and Cameron Indra, even though the Tigers’ Alex Bisby and Sebastian Villagomez managed an 8-1 win in the No. 3-doubles match over Kalen Krohn and Jared Ertzner Kitto.
+Doubles teams took the courts first and Norfolk established a 2-1 lead when the No. 1 doubles partnership of Colby Mrsny and Mason Borgman battled to an 8-5 victory over Shane Miller and Avery Martin.
+The No. 2 team of Jack Schwanebeck and Josh Sumner prevented any possibility of a Fremont comeback by cruising to an 8-1 victory over Anthony Siemer and Cameron Indra, even though the Tigers’ Alex Bisby and Sebastian Villagomez managed an 8-1 win in the No. 3 doubles match over Kalen Krohn and Jared Ertzner Kitto.

-Schwanebeck, a sophomore, has been making steady, noticeable improvement throughout the season, according to Krueger, with motivation coming from a “friendly rivalry” with his friend, Kalen Krohn.
+Schwanebeck, a sophomore, has been making steady, noticeable improvement throughout the season, according to Krueger, with motivation coming from a “friendly rivalry” with Krohn.

 “Jack didn’t play tennis before a year ago when he was a freshman junior varsity player,” Krueger said.
-“He played No. 2-singles on the JV team, and his friend Kalen--a fellow sophomore--played No. 1-singles; it kind of fueled him--he hated being below Kalen.
+“He played No. 2 singles on the JV team, and his friend Kalen — a fellow sophomore — played No. 1 singles.
+It kind of fueled him — he hated being below Kalen.
 So he did a lot of work this summer, and the competition between the two made them both better.”

-“We can be somewhere at an all-day tournament, and when we get back he and Kalen will come over here to the courts and play some more tennis,” he said.
+“We can be somewhere at an all-day tournament, and when we get back, he and Kalen will come over here to the courts and play some more tennis,” he said.
 “The work ethic is there.
 He wants to get better, he wants to be good.”

 With an obvious opportunity to play varsity tennis this year, Schwanebeck said he prepared accordingly in the offseason.

-“I went to the Country Club a lot and hit with Colby Mrsny.
+“I went to the country club a lot and hit with Colby Mrsny.
 We worked really hard on stuff like our serves,” Schwanebeck said.
 “Playing varsity tennis is way more intense.
-There’s a talent gap; some varsity players are really good, and some not as much--I figure I’m somewhere in the middle.
+There’s a talent gap; some varsity players are really good, and some not as much.
+I figure I’m somewhere in the middle.
 I win about half of my matches.”

-Schwanebeck said he may prepare for the possibility of becoming a singles player next season, and would consider taking on the No. 1-singles role for the Panthers, but for now he’s gaining experience as part of the No. 2-doubles team and content to play singles in duals.
+Schwanebeck said he may prepare for the possibility of becoming a singles player next season, and he would consider taking on the No. 1 singles role for the Panthers, but for now he’s gaining experience as part of the No. 2 doubles team and content to play singles in duals.

 Against Fremont, which presented solid competition, Schwanebeck said it was all about “playing hard.”